 However, from a traveller’s point of view this can seemingly lack logic, because often it is the country that comprises the smallest percentage of the journey, which provides the trains used on each route.

-For example, the Austrian national rail operator provides the trains which travel on the EC routes which travel between Munich and Italy, despite the fact that these trains only spend a little over an hour travelling through Austria.
+For example, the Austrian national rail operator provides the trains which travel on the EC routes between Munich and Italy, despite the fact that these trains only spend a little over an hour travelling through Austria.

-The Swiss national rail operator SBB provides the trains which are used on the EC services between north-west Germany and Switzerland, despite these trains spending more than 80% of their journeys travelling through Germany; and these are just two examples
+Another example is that the Swiss national rail operator SBB provides the trains which are used on the EC services between north-west Germany and Switzerland, despite these trains spending more than 80% of their journeys travelling through Germany; and these are just two examples

 But in Eastern Europe it’s more common for the trains to have a split personality, in an echo of how international trains used to be operated for much of the 20th century.